prismelabs/prismeanalytics.com/docs/docs/01-get-started/01-what-is-prisme-analytics.md

 Prisme Analytics is an **Open Source**, **privacy-focused** and **progressive** **analytics service**.

-So what does it mean ?
+Let's see what this means in detail.

 ## Web Analytics